Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-02-01-starting-jquery.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wd5AHOC1Z6Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can also find items by their class name and you guessed it, you use the dot **dot** to find it.
+You can also find items by their class name and you guessed it, you use the dot `.` to find it.
 For example, it might look like this:

 ```html
 <!DOCTYPE html>